-Crocodiles, those ancient predators may have a reputation as being man-eaters but new research suggests that their remarkable physiognomy may prove beneficial to humans when it comes to combating AIDS and other diseases.
+Crocodiles, those ancient predators may have a reputation as being man-eaters but new research suggests that their remarkable physiognomy and crocodile blood may prove beneficial to humans when it comes to combating AIDS and other diseases.

 Researchers at Kasertsart University (Thailand) have discovered a new medicine to help HIV positive children using crocodile’s blood, which has been successfully tested on rats and is now ready for wider research on people suffering from a number of diseases including those with the HIV positive condition.

 Win Cheichomsri, Chief of Crocodile Blood Research, Faculty of Zoology, has conducted an experiment to evaluate the effectiveness of crocodile’s blood in unhealthy rats.
 For the university, the third oldest in Thailand, these tests mark the beginning of an extensive crocodile blood testing programme.
 For years, scientists have been aware of the remarkable properties of crocodile blood.
 These animals live in dirty, stagnant water stuffed full of bacteria but even though they may have open wounds their blood and it’s anti-bodies prevent infections.

 The Difference Between a Crocodile and an Alligator

 The researchers experiment involved two rats groups – one fed with supplement capsules made of crocodile’s blood and the other fed without the pills, a control group, as the scientists state.

 Win Cheichomsri stated that the results indicate that the controlled group (fed without capsules) have bigger spleens than those in the experimental group.

 The experimental rats (fed the crocodile supplements) became healthier and more fertile, reproducing many pups later on, the chief concludes.
 The Food and Drug Administration committee has certified the crocodile-blood tablets as clean and safe supplements for consumption.